 all clearly indicate an accounting of our earthly actions.

 When was the last time that you personally led anyone to a saving knowledge of Christ?
 Do you regularly seek out opportunities to share the good news of salvation in Christ?
 Do you actually do it?
 If you think you are not capable, may I remind you of verse 12 above, “But we knew nothing about this”.
 Please do not be guilty of making this excuse.
 God clearly says that He sees and knows and will repay.
 The excuse of claiming to “not know anything about this” will not work.
 If you believe that you are not capable, share the gospel anyway, and regularly.
 Seek out training, both from church leaders and from the Holy Spirit.
 If you believe that it is mainly the job of church leaders to evangelize, you could not be further from the truth.
 It is the job of church leaders to train you, encourage you, exhort you, and equip you.
-Church leaders ought to regularly evangelize also, but they must carefully budget their time so as to have time for teaching others how to evangelize.
+Church leaders ought to regularly evangelize also, but they must carefully budget their time to have time for teaching others how to evangelize.
 All those years of sitting in Sunday School classes and worship services should have equipped you to be a good soldier in God’s army of evangelists.
 If you are a believer, that is your calling.
 If you are not equipped, it is not too late.
 Ask for help.
 If you are not a believer, it is also not too late.
 Call upon the name of the Lord before it is too late.